localstack-samples/sample-livedebug-lambda/README.md

-# AWS Lambda Testing on LocalStack
+# AWS Lambda Testing on LocalStack and AWS Deploy

 This example covers creating a C# dotnet Lambda, testing it in the Visual Studio debugger, and testing it on LocalStack with hot-reloading.

-## Deploying the App
+## Deploying the App to LocalStack

 To deploy your infrastructure, follow the steps below.